On the minimum bisection of random $3$-regular graphs: Introduction

-The problem of minimum bisection received a lot of attention also for random regular graphs: the first lower bound of $\frac{1}{11}n \approx 0.0909n$ on the bisection width on random $3-$regular graphs was given by Bollob\'{a}s~\cite{BollobasIso}.
-This was later improved by Kostochka and Melnikov in 1993 to $0.10101n$~\cite{Kostochka} for random $3-$regular graphs.
-Since then, during the last 27 years, to the best of our knowledge, no further improvements have been made on the lower bound on random cubic graphs.
-On the other hand, for any $3-$regular graph, Kostochka and Melnikov proved in~\cite{KostochkaOld} an upper bound on the bisection width of $n/4+o(n)$, which was later improved to $n/6$ for all sufficiently large $3-$regular graphs by Monien and Preis~\cite{MonienPreis}.
-For random $3-$regular graphs, a slightly weaker but simpler algorithmic upper bound of $0.1740n$ was given by D\'{i}az, Do, Serna and Wormald~\cite{Diaz}.
-This bound was then improved by Lyons~\cite{Lyons} to $0.16226n$: in fact, he showed more generally for every random $d-$regular graph an upper bound of $\left(\frac{d}{2\pi}\arccos{\frac{2\sqrt{d-1}}{d}}\right)n$, thereby mentioning that, first, local improvements yield strict inequalities, and second, the graph does not have to be regular.
+Regarding the bisection width of random $3$-regular graphs, the first lower bound of $\frac{1}{11}n \approx 0.0909n$ was given by Bollob\'{a}s~\cite{BollobasIso}, and this was later improved by Kostochka and Melnikov to $0.10101n$~\cite{Kostochka}.
+Since then, during the last 27 years, to the best of our knowledge, no further improvements have been made.
+On the other hand, Kostochka and Melnikov~\cite{KostochkaOld} proved an upper bound of $\tfrac{1}{4}n+o(n)$ on the bisection width of any 3-regular graph, which was later improved to $\tfrac{1}{6} n$ for all sufficiently large 3-regular graphs by Monien and Preis~\cite{MonienPreis}.
+For random 3-regular graphs, a slightly weaker but simpler algorithmic upper bound of $0.1740 n$ was given by D\'{i}az, Do, Serna and Wormald~\cite{Diaz}.
+This bound was then improved by Lyons~\cite{Lyons} to $0.16226n$.